aadedolapo/House-Prices-Prediction-Model/README.md

 # Deployment and Application
 After seeing the improvements from the Stacking model, I was more confident about deploying the model for actionable use.

 I planned on future improvements being the addition of the neural network model and then creating an application for the model, so as a next step I decided to make a working application to test out new reviews using streamlit.
-I have deployed the app using Heroku: https://hilton-hotel-app.herokuapp.com/.
+I have deployed the app using Streamlit: [House Price Predictor](https://share.streamlit.io/aadedolapo/house-prices-prediction-model/main/webapp.py).

-Using this model, we will learn more about our new and old customers, then we can improve Hilton Hotel's guest satisfaction, and as a result increase customer retention and bring in new travelers.
+Using this model, we will learn more about House Prices based on location, bedrooms, bathrooms and toilets.

 Email: kingsleyadebo@gmail.com